crcn/mojojs.com/content/docs/0 Getting Started/3 Installation.article.md

 The **best** way to start using MojoJS is to download the [starter kit](https://github.com/mojo-js/mojo-starter).
 Before you begin, **make sure you have [NodeJS](http://nodejs.org/) installed**.

-### Usage
+Once you've downloaded NodeJS, and the starter kit, simply double-click the `server` file to start running your seed application, then open up `http://localhost:8080` in your browser.

-You're going to need to install a few dependencies first.
-Open terminal and `cd` into your starter kit directory, then run `npm install`.
-After that, you can go ahead and run `npm start`, which will prompt you to open `http://localhost:8080` in your browser.
+If you're comfortable with terminal, then you can also run `npm install; npm start` in the application directory.

-Below are a list of available commands you can run.
+Below are a list of available commands you can run for the starter kit.

 #### npm install